violaberg/wine-o-clock/AGILE.md

 ### **USER STORIES**

 A user story serves as an explanation how a certain feature will provide a value to a user.
-The help developer to understand what and why they are building to provide a better end product overall.
+They help developer to understand what and why they are building to provide a better end product overall.

 [All user stories can be found following this link to my Github repository](https://github.com/violaberg/wine-o-clock/issues)